tnnweb/site/README.md

-# Read Me
+# Welcome!
-Private repository for storing information and backing up information on #United-Kittens-Conflict
+## Welcome to the GitHub for the United Kittens!

-To continue, you must agree to this license: https://github.com/AmazingCoder78/United-Kittens-Conflict/blob/main/LICENSE
+This is the GitHub for the United Kittens

-Created by CodeRed
+To continue, you must accept this license:

-DO NOT DISTRIBUTE
+### DO NOT DISTRIBUTE